Insight into Cattle Carcass Condemnation Due to Septicemia in Iran: Evidence From the Slaughterhouse in Mashhad City, Iran

 Background: Septicemia in cattle remains a significant concern in the meat production industry, often leading to carcass condemnation at slaughterhouses and economic losses while posing potential public health risks.

-Objectives: The aim of this study was to assess the septicemia condemnation in the cattle population slaughtered in an industrial slaughterhouse in Iran.
+Objectives: This study aimed to assess the septicemia condemnation in the cattle population slaughtered in an industrial slaughterhouse in Iran.

-Methods: The data used in the present study was sourced from an industrial slaughterhouse in Khorasan Razavi province, Iran, covering all cattle slaughtered from January 1, 2018, to December 31, 2023.
+Methods: The data used in the present study were sourced from an industrial slaughterhouse in Khorasan Razavi Province, Iran, covering all cattle slaughtered from January 1, 2018, to December 31, 2023.
 Data included slaughter date, sex, type of condemnation (total or partial), number of condemned carcasses, and organs condemned in partial cases.
-Global, total, and partial condemnation rates were calculated based on post-mortem inspections.
+Global, total, and partial condemnation rates (PCR) were calculated based on post-mortem inspections (PMIs).

 Conclusion: These results highlight significant sex- and season-related differences in septicemia condemnation rates.
 Comparison with international studies underscores the need for improved management practices, veterinary supervision, and environmental controls to reduce condemnation rates, ensuring enhanced meat safety and public health.